What is Back Pain?

 Anatomy of the back

 The back and the spine are some of the most complex structures in the entire body, composed of vertebral discs, tendons, ligaments, muscles, and bone.
 You can have injuries or mechanical issues in any part of the intricate structure of the spine, which can cause pain.
-The spine is classified by four regions:
+Visiting our back pain center in Katy will start your journey to a pain-free life.

 - Cervical – Neck, made up of seven vertebrae